jeremycg/pythoncourse/_posts/2016-01-30-installationinstructions.md

 If not, make sure you downloaded the correct version above, or make sure you know why (if you are using another version of Python).

-Using conda, we can also install alternate environments, for a walkthrough of how to use Python 2.7 as well as 3.5 see [this website](http://conda.pydata.org/docs/py2or3.html)
+Using conda, we can also install alternate environments, for a walk-through of how to use Python 2.7 as well as 3.5 see [this website](http://conda.pydata.org/docs/py2or3.html)